-Communications takes place within various "societies" comprised of individuals dedicated to common ends: such individuals can be human or mechanical.
+Communication takes place within various "societies" comprised of individuals dedicated to common ends: such individuals can be human or mechanical.
 Admitting machines into such societies seems sensible in the many modern situations where computers are making decisions and are reacting to other individuals to further the goals of a society.
-We list here various kinds of societies of agents and some possible goals for them: while such societies may have several goals, we select here those goals for which a notion of proof is helpful.
+We list here various kinds of societies of agents and some possible goals for them: while such societies may have several goals, we select here those goals for which a notion of proof plays an important role.